From games to complex programs for major global brands, there have been over 500,000 apps built and released with Flutter.

 The expeditious rise in popularity could be attributed to the framework’s capability to deploy beautiful projects with the potential to go beyond mobile apps.

 As Flutter was announced as officially stable for web, Windows, macOS, and Linux, a business would greatly benefit from the SDKs offerings of feature parity, composability, and near-native performance.

 These advantages beg the question: “What can we, as a business, do with this powerful tool?”

-Google’s software development kit offers a complete environment with framework, widgets, and tools that can be used straightforwardly.
+Google’s Flutter application development kit offers a complete environment with framework, widgets, and tools that can be used straightforwardly.
 This allows businesses to roll out products quicker and save on development costs.

 For the budding entrepreneurs out there, here are recommended use cases to capitalize on these advantages.

 Flutter is well known for its cross-platform technology.
 However, Google has made it a point for Flutter to be an SDK whose top priority is building fast apps for any platform.